FAQs

 The Consumer Product Goods (CPG) packaging collection programs, often called curbside residential collection program, have similar objectives to Interchange 360 in that they aim to provide the material back to their members for the creation of new products and packaging.
 Petroleum and automotive packaging often contaminates and adds costs the CPG recycling stream and makes it cost-prohibitive to collect and recycle in a co-mingled system.
 Globally, where there is an EPR requirement for Packaging, Petroleum and Automotive packaging is almost always collected separately as it is more efficient, more cost-effective and provides better environmental outcomes.

-Working collaboratively with other industry organizations, LPMA powered by Interchange 360 enables member compliance in all EPR states and future EPR states by providing state-specific solutions for petroleum and automotive products and packaging.
+Working collaboratively with other industry organizations, Interchange 360 enables member compliance in all EPR states and future EPR states by providing state-specific solutions for petroleum and automotive products and packaging.

 - Cost efficiencies from sector-wide collaboration